signalogic/SigSRF_SDK/mediaTest_readme.md

 Packet history logging is controlled by the -Lxxx command line option.

-> -L only enables packet history logging with a default log filename of name_pkt_log.txt, where name is the filename (without extension) of the first command line input.
+> -L only enables packet history logging with a default log filename of name_pkt_log.txt, where name is the filename (without extension) of the first command line input<br>
-> -Lxxx enables packet history logging with a log filename of xxx_pkt_log.txt
+> -Lxxx enables packet history logging with a log filename of xxx_pkt_log.txt<br>

 #### Real-Time Interval